nononovak/otwadvent2019-ctfwriteup/day18_impressive_sudoku.md

 }
 ```

 would correctly set the address of `exit()` in the GOT with the win function.
-Since the binary is 32-bit and all of the sudoku values are integers, we can adjust these two values mod 2^32 to get the following.
+Since the binary is 32-bit and all of the sudoku values are integers, we can adjust these two values mod 2^32 to check that the overwrite works.
 Testing this out on our patched binary gives us the flag (locally).

 ```
 root@2b94168a6ea8:/day18# echo winwinwin > flag.txt